How Do I Get An Agent?

 Should I go large or small when it comes to choosing an Agent?

 Steve: That’s happened to so many of my friends!
-You can easily get lost in the shuffle as they put more of their attention on a given celebrity.
+You can easily get lost in the shuffle as they put more of their attention on a given on-camera celebrity.